magneticstain/ip2cr/SECURITY.md

 # Security Policy

+This document serves to outline the security policies in place for the IP-2-CloudResource project.

 ## Supported Versions

 See below for a list of versions and their current support status for security patches.